Skip to main content

 Why Spreadsheets Fail for FCI Improvement

 Many organizations try to track FCI improvement in Excel.
-Here's why that approach breaks down:
+Here's why that approach breaks down at scale.

 Spreadsheet Limitations